 Likewise one ought to recite Āyat al-Kursī as it repels shayṭān.’

 To protect oneself, one should be consistent with the daily adhkār, especially the adhkār of removing clothes, eating, entering the lavatory, intimacy, and the adhkār of entering and leaving the house and masjid.
 This is in addition to the adhkār of the morning and evening, before sleeping and after the farḍ prayers.

 The Adhān can also be read in the ear or in the home of anyone who is affected by jinns.

-- Drink Senna water.
-Senna should be boiled in water and left to cool.
+• Drink senna water.
+Senna, a Sunnah remedy, can be boiled in water and left to cool.
 Honey can be added to this mixture.
 Ruqyah should be recited on this mixture and then drunk on an empty stomach.
 This can be done for seven days.

-- Rub oil on the head and the body.
-Ruqyah can be recited over olive oil which can be rubbed over the body, especially parts that are in pain.
-Applying oil on the head (a Sunnah of the Prophet ﷺ) is extremely effective.
+• Ruqyah can be recited over olive oil which can be rubbed over the head and the body, and any parts that are in pain.
+Applying oil on the head (a Sunnah of the Prophet ﷺ ) is extremely effective.
 Drinking a spoon of olive oil daily is also beneficial.
 Black seed oil can be used in a similar manner.

 A Crafty Jinni

 Khālid ibn al-Walīd (raḍiy Allāhu ‘anhu) would wake up from fright at night and would come out of his house with his sword.
 It was feared that someone would get hurt.
 So he complained to the Messenger of Allah ﷺ.
 The Messenger of Allah ﷺ said to him: “Indeed Jibrīl said to me that a powerful and crafty jinnī was plotting against you, so say: